 What do consumers actually think of ads?
-Great question – and one that Emily Jones was immediately drawn to in this article from GWI.
-As Ramey’s Digital Media Strategy Manager, Emily is constantly trying to tap into the minds of consumers.
-From social media to television, she knows placement and relevancy are key to maximizing effectiveness.
+Great question – and one that I was immediately drawn to in this article from GWI.
+As Ramey’s Director of Digital Media + Strategy, I’m constantly trying to tap into the minds of consumers.
+From social media to television, I know placement and relevancy are key to maximizing effectiveness.

 Overall, the more information you provide and the more personalized you make the customer experience, the more likely it is that the consumer will engage with your ad.
 In fact, ads that fail to make a personal connection with the consumer create a more negative connotation of the brand than ads that seem to know the consumer too well.
 Narrowing down your target audience helps you increase relevancy and actionable information.